For all TPG Programmes (except MSc in the field of Food Safety and Toxicology)

 Examinations will be held after the last lesson of the courses and will be announced in due course.

 Plagiarism has become an increasingly serious problem in the University.
 It is aggravated by the easy access to a wide range of materials available on the internet.
 The situation is particularly severe in course assessment involving submission of report / poster / presentation, where students have been caught copying materials in bulk.
 Plagiarism is regarded as a very serious offence in the academic world.
 It constitutes academic theft - the offender has 'stolen' the work of others and presented the stolen work as if it were his or her own.
 It goes to the integrity and honesty of a person.
 It stifles creativity and originality, and defeats the purpose of education.

 In this University, plagiarism is a disciplinary offence and may be considered by the University's Disciplinary Committee for possible disciplinary action.
 Any student who commits the offence is liable to disciplinary action.
 You may refer to the booklet on "What is Plagiarism?" available here to avoid committing such an offence.

-Please refer the Procedures for Checking of Assessment Results of Taught Courses (document 111/511) for details:
+Please refer the Procedures for Checking of Assessment Results of Taught Courses (document 111/511 amended) for details: